frakxzo/IoT-Biometric-Attendance-System/README.md

 ![Google Sheets](https://img.shields.io/badge/Database-Google%20Sheets-109D59.svg)
 ![Arduino IDE](https://img.shields.io/badge/IDE-Arduino-00979D.svg)

-An IoT-based biometric attendance tracking system that bridges embedded hardware with the cloud.
+An IoT based biometric attendance tracking system that bridges embedded hardware with the cloud.
 Utilizing an **ESP32**, an optical fingerprint sensor, and an I2C LCD, this system authenticates users locally and logs their precise "Entry" and "Exit" timestamps directly to a Google Sheet over Wi-Fi.

 ---